sicajc/LAB-612-Recommended-PS/README.md

-# LAB612 Hardware Tranining problem Sets
+# LAB612 Hardware Training problem Sets
 1. Every hardware you design must has its datapath drawn and with detailed description about how you do it.<br />
 2. You have to give a report about your hardware design and verification process all the way from algorithm to synthesis.<br />
 3. You have to write your own testbenches for your own circuit<br />